o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 Bounds bounds
 ```

-The bounds for particular entities will be get by calling `SimulationInfoComponentRequestBus`.
+The bounds for particular entities will be obtained by calling `SimulationInfoComponentRequestBus`.

 ## GetEntityInfo service

-Returns tags and category of spawned entity.
+Returns tags and category of the spawned entity.

 Service definition [GetEntityInfo.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetEntityInfo.srv):
 ```